harishkesavarao/harishkesavarao.github.io/_posts/2021-06-01-aws-data-lake.md

 ## AWS S3
 [AWS S3 (Simple Storage Service)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is one of the most common use cases of consuming data in AWS.
 You can read about the basics (buckets, etc.) of S3 from the documentation link.
 ### Storage
-When talking about ingesting/reading data from S3, or interacting with other AWS services for that matter, there are some items to note.
 The S3 bucket containing the data of interest may or may not reside in the same AWS account from which we are reading it.
-To understand more about AWS accounts, AWS organizations need to be discussed as well.
-You can read more about it [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html).
-Read this [documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts.html) to know more about how AWS organizations and AWS accounts are related.
+Before proceeding, please read the AWS organizations and AWS accounts in the [pre-requisite reading](#pre-requisite-reading) section.
 ### Retention
 ### Versioning
 ### Security